-On one recent night I had two new experiences: I stayed at my first hostel, and I slept inside of a bookshelf.
-Yup, that’s right.
-A bookshelf.
+On one recent night I had two new experiences: I stayed at my first hostel, and I slept in a large bookcase.
+Yes, that’s right — a bookcase.

 I love to read, and I also love to sleep.
 I was able to kill both of these birds with one stone at Tokyo’s new Book and Bed hostel.
 Only in Japan!

-The concept is simple — provide a library of books, add some beds, charge $30-$40 a night, and you’re in business.
-Of course the big draw, to weirdos like me anyway, is that the beds are actually inside of the bookcases.
-I had to spend a night there for the novelty factor alone!
+The concept is simple.
+Provide a library of books, add some beds, charge guests $30-$40 a night, and you’re in business.
+Of course the big draw, for travelers like me, is that the beds are actually inside the bookcases.
+I had to spend a night for the novelty factor alone!

-Book and Bed tells you up front that the sleeping accommodations aren’t fancy.
-When I made my booking, I had to choose between the cheaper compact bed and the more expensive standard.
-I chose the standard … which looks like this when you peek past the curtain:
+Book and Bed tells you from the get-go that the sleeping accommodations aren’t fancy.
+When I made my booking, I had to choose between the cheaper compact bed versus the more expensive standard.
+I opted for the standard, which looks like this when you peek past the privacy curtain:

-My “room” came with a set of sheets, a pillow, a blanket, a light that clipped to the wall, a giant safe … and an assortment of exposed air ducts.
+My “room” came with a set of sheets, a pillow, a blanket, a light that clipped to the wall, a really large safe … and an assortment of exposed air ducts.

-There was also an extensive library of books that included plenty of English options.
-I chose a series of illustrated books that focused on Japanese culture, including one called Salaryman in Japan.
+There was also an extensive library of books that included plenty of English language options.
+I chose a series of illustrated volumes that focused on Japanese culture, including one called Salaryman in Japan.
 Here are a couple of pages so you can see how the Salaryman spends his evenings.
-Hint: he’s always working. 😦
+Hint: he’s always working.

 A few more photos (click to enlarge):